saucelabs/check-my-repo/README.md

 # Check My Repo

-**Check My Repo** is a tool for OSPOs Open Source Program Offices, to automatically check their repositories health and quality.
+**Check My Repo** is a tool for OSPOs - Open Source Program Offices - to automatically check their repositories health and quality.
-Built upon [Repolinter](https://github.com/todogroup/repolinter) and using [open source best practices](https://opensource.guide/building-community/) as reference, this tools verifies if repositories contains:
+Built upon [Repolinter](https://github.com/todogroup/repolinter) and using [open source best practices](https://opensource.guide/building-community/) as reference, this tool verifies if a single or all organization's repositories contain:

 - [] Readme.md file
-- [] Changelog.md file or uses GitHib Releases
+- [] Changelog.md file or uses GitHub Releases
 - [] Codeowners file with a “Maintain” role
-- [] License file with copyright attributed to Sauce Labs
+- [] License file
 - [] Security: if does not have binaries
 - [] Test directory